clp-research/slurk/docs/slurk_bots.rst

 The multi bot and the minimal bot share a large part of their features.
 The overall structure, including the procedure for connecting to the server, is the same for both bots.

-The main difference between the minimal bot and the multi bot lies in the latter not being bounded to a single room.
+The main difference between the minimal bot and the multi bot lies in the latter not being bound to a single room.
 Unlike the minimal bot, the multi bot is able to join new task rooms once they are created, potentially being simultaneously active in multiple rooms.
 If the event `new_task_room` is emmited by the server, the multi bot sends the command `join_task` with the corresponding room id.
 After joining the respective room, slash commands are registered in the same way as for the minimal bot.

 .. code-block:: python